atjason/MacGoogleAnalytics/README.md

 **Note**: The full URL's parameters will be encoded, so no need to worry about if the characters are valid or not.

 ## Deploy the HTML File
-The HTML file should be deployed to a domain where it can be accessed.
+The HTML file should be deployed to a domain where it can be accessed via HTTPS protocal.
 I deployed it to a GitHub domain.
 Feel free to use it:

 ```html
 http://atjason.com/MacGoogleAnalytics/gapp.html